aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 This can be useful in many libraries where the encryption procedure only accepts valid ``X.509`` certificates.
 You should edit in the code the path to the certificate ``user@gmail.crt`` and secret key ``sk.pkcs8``.
 Observe that for many applications such a certificate could be filled with fake data and containing as only useful information the round ``R`` to which it corresponds.

+## TLCS plugin for MS Windows
+In [timelock.fs](https://github.com/vincenzoiovino/timelock.fs) we implement an extension for MS Windows that enables to encrypt to the future and decrypt any file.

 ## Other frameworks
 We will soon show examples on how to use our TLCS system with other libraries and development frameworks.
 For the moment, observe that we showed that the public and secret keys offered by our system can be converted in known formats and so can be used by virtually all crypto libraries.